martpet/trip-pics/README-setup-envs.md

     }
 </details>

-## Add a role to be assumed by the personal dev accounts
+## Add a role to be assumed by the dev accounts

 In the *DevService* account create a role named `DevAccountServiceRole`.